flutter/plugins/packages/firebase_messaging/README.md

         dynamic notification = message['notification'];
       }

-      // Or do work other work.
+      // Or do other work.
     }
     ```
    Note: the protocol of `data` and `notification` are in line with the